SeanCanterbury/OCRScribe/api/README.md

 once running run this in terminal sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp

+to create the database on your machine run 'psql' to enter the psql terminal and then run 'CREATE DATABASE ocrscribe_db' to create the database

 restart terminal and you should be able to use the psql command to connect to your database for me i run 'psql postgres://seancanterbury@localhost:5432/ocrscribe_db'

 breakdown of this url postgres://seancanterbury@localhost:5432/ocrscribe_db

 postgres://username:password@localhost:5432/dbname

+to initialize the database you will first need to create the database using the commands above then while running the backend go to localhost:5000/dbInit to initialize the database with the models in the models.py

+to reset the database call localhost:5000/dbReset this will erase all entries in the database and create a blank db with our skeleton only including an admin user for testing purposes

+if you would like to download pgadmin you can use this to see the db in a GUI to verify entries for testing